 This policy applies to the following systems and services:

-Any service not expressly listed above, such as any connected services, are excluded from scope and are not authorized for testing.
+Systems and services directly associated with domains and sub-domains listed above are in scope.
+Any service not expressly listed above are excluded from scope and are not authorized for testing.
 Additionally, vulnerabilities found in non-federal systems from our vendors fall outside of this policy’s scope and should be reported directly to the vendor according to their disclosure policy (if any).
-If you aren’t sure whether a system or endpoint is in scope or not, contact email@example.com before starting your research or at the security contact for the system’s domain name listed in the .gov WHOIS.
+If you aren’t sure whether a system or endpoint is in scope or not, contact firstname.lastname@example.org before starting your research or at the security contact for the system’s domain name listed in the .gov WHOIS.

 Security researchers must not: